-2.06 Fees
+§ 2.06.
+Fees.

-All applications shall be accompanied by the appropriate administrative fee and Consultant Review Fee where required.
-(Refer to Chapter 7 for information on Consultant Review Fees)
+All applications shall be accompanied by the appropriate administrative fee and consultant review fee where required.
+(Refer to Chapter 7 for information on consultant review fees).

-A. Administrative Fee

-The filing fee shall be two hundred seventy-five dollars (\$275.00) for a Special Permit application.
+- A. Administrative fee.
+The filing fee shall be \$275 for a special permit application.
 The applicant shall also bear the cost of the legal notice and abutter's notification.
-The notice shall be prepared by the Planning Department; however, the responsibility to notify abutters and publish the advertisement on the appropriate dates shall lie with the applicant.

-B. Other Costs and Expenses
+The notice shall be prepared by the Planning Department; however, the responsibility to notify abutters and publish the advertisement on the appropriate dates shall lie with the applicant. - B. Other costs and expenses.
 The applicant shall pay all associated costs of mailing to abutters and any parties in interest and for publication of any required legal notices.
-The Planning Department shall prepare the notices.

-C. Consultant Review Fees

-The applicant shall pay all associated Consultant Review Fees as required.
-Please see Chapter 7 for detailed information on Consultant Review Fees.
+The Planning Department shall prepare the notices. - C. Consultant review fees.
+The applicant shall pay all associated consultant review fees as required.
+Please see Chapter 7 for detailed information on consultant review fees.

-2.07 Review
+§ 2.07.
+Review of application.

-A. Reviews by Other Town Agencies

-After receipt of an application for Special Permit, Planning Department staff shall transmit a copy of the application and plan to other departments for review and comment.
-These Departments may include, but may not be limited to: Building Inspector, Conservation, DPW, Health, Police, Fire, and Tree Warden.
+A. Reviews by other Town agencies.
+After receipt of an application for special permit, Planning Department staff shall transmit a copy of the application and plan to other departments for review and comment.
+These departments may include, but may not be limited to: Building Inspector, Conservation, DPW, Health, Police, Fire, and Tree Warden.

-Comments received from various departments will be provided to the applicant if time permits prior to the Public Hearing.
-If reports are not received in sufficient time to provide copies of the reports to the applicant/representative, copies shall be provided at the Public Hearing.
+Comments received from various departments will be provided to the applicant if time permits prior to the public hearing.
+If reports are not received in sufficient time to provide copies of the reports to the applicant/representative, copies shall be provided at the public hearing.

-Applicants are encouraged to address staff comments prior to the Public Hearing if at all possible or practical.
+Applicants are encouraged to address staff comments prior to the public hearing if at all possible or practical.
 Revised or supplemental documentation shall be submitted to the Planning Department after consultation with the Town Planner.

-All final staff reports shall be provided to the Planning Board for review and consideration for the Public Hearing.
-However, in no case shall the failure of a department to submit a report prior to the Public Hearing delay the hearing process.
+All final staff reports shall be provided to the Planning Board for review and consideration for the public hearing.
+However, in no case shall the failure of a department to submit a report prior to the public hearing delay the hearing process.

-2.08 Procedural Requirements
+§ 2.08.
+Procedural requirements.